torniker/me/content/about.md

 * Head of Development (2018 - 2019)

 > #### Despite my position I still write code
 > I write code 3-4 hours a day.
-Mostly I work on project architecture after the project is on the correct direction I gradually move to just reviewing code, but I write code for most of new projects to get it to MVP.
+Mostly I work on project architecture, after the project is on the right tracks I gradually move to just reviewing code, but I write code for most of new projects to get it to MVP.

 > I Manage team of 20 members mostly developers, including frontend, backend and database developers.

-> Thinks I've done / doing:
+> Things I've done / am doing:

 > * Started using agile methodologies specifically SCRUM to manage the tasks and work timeline
 > * Introduced Go as a primary development language